amirmirhosseini/Control-Automation-Instrumentation/Industrial-Automation/README.md

 ## Project Structure

-* **Exercise 1:** Design, simulation, and control logic implementation for an automated manufacturing cell (material sorting and robotic packaging) using Factory I.O and Control I.O.
+* **Homework 1:** Design, simulation, and control logic implementation for an automated manufacturing cell (material sorting and robotic packaging) using Factory I.O and Control I.O.